Lemon Rosemary Sourdough Bread

 Step 4

-Working in the bowl, complete 3 to 4 more sets of coil folds in 30 minute intervals.
+Working in the bowl, complete 3 to 4 more sets of stretches, these same coil folds, in 30 minute intervals.
 Cover the bowl with plastic wrap and set in a warm place after each fold.
 Once the dough looks smooth and feels strong, let the dough rest untouched for 1 hour.

 Step 4